react-native-documents/document-picker/docs/docs/sponsor-only/migration.md

 # Migrating from the old document-picker

 The new package has a new name (`@react-native-documents/picker`), so you need to update your import statements.
-You also need to tell your package manager where to find the new package.
-This is covered in the [installation guide](../install.mdx#accessing-the-premium-version).

 ### Migrating your code